 Shrink applies when tonnes are received into a site.
 In AgriDigital, when a buyer delivers to a site, shrink will be automatically deducted from the weights entered into the delivery form.

-The attached 'Shrink Rates 2019' excel file outlines the different shrink rates of each Site Operator in AgriDigital per commodity, per site.
+The attached 'Shrink Rates' Excel file outlines the different shrink rates of each Site Operator in AgriDigital per commodity, per site.

 A site has a shrink rate of 0.007 /.993 on Barley.

 A buyer sends grain to the site with the following (unshrunk) weights:

 The net weight of 40mt will then have shrink deducted to result in a total receival tonnage of 39.72mt (shrunk) for the buyer's inventory. (ie 40mt x .993 = 39.72mt) / (39.72mt /.993 =40mt)